vicetrice/CppJsonParser/README.md

 g++ -std=c++17 -o parser main.cpp JSON.cpp JSONarray.cpp JSONobject.cpp JSONstruct.cpp
 ```
 Or change `main.cpp` in `Makefile` to use `make`.

-it's not strict to use g++, can change for your favorite compiler.

 You can also use the header `JSON.hpp` in `single_include` folder to compile your project without compiling directly the other .cpp of the project.